-It received a 4 Stars rating for excellence by the Quacquarelli Symonds (QS) Intelligence Unit under its QS Stars Rating System.
+It also received a 4 Stars rating for excellence from QS Intelligence Unit under its QS Stars Rating System.
 The QSIU is an independent organization providing global intelligence in line with the higher education sectors around the world.
-It received a 5 Stars rating for Employability, Facilities, and Social Responsibility; a 4 Stars rating for Teaching, Inclusiveness, and Program Strength; and a 3 Stars rating for Internationalization and Academic Development.
+It received a 5 Stars rating for Employability, Facilities, and Social Responsibility; a 4 Stars rating for Teaching, Inclusiveness, and Program Strength for its Computer Science program; and a 3 Stars rating for Internationalization and Academic Development.